 Experienced experts in International Humanitarian Law and the Law of Armed Conflict provide the LOAC teaching.
 The neutrality of the teaching is guaranteed by Switzerland and the ICMM.

 Future Aim: Advisory Board

-The Advisory Board is a network of international philosophers, ethicists, lawyers, military and medical officers who research, analyze, discuss, publish and distribute their contributions to solutions of legal and ethical military medical dilemmas and questions.
-The Advisory Board is primarily an academic body of research and think tank to contribute to possible guidelines of ethical behavior trying to find arguments for positions in questions presented to them by experienced medical officers from deployed troops.
-The Advisory Board’s members collaborate from all over the world, from all cultures, religious beliefs in order to achieve a most comprehensive representation of different thoughts and insights.
+The Advisory Board is a network of international philosophers, ethicists, lawyers, military and medical officers who research, analyze, discuss, and publish their opinions concerning legal and ethical military medical issues.
+The Advisory Board is primarily an network and think tank to contribute to possible guidelines of ethical behavior trying to find arguments for positions in issues presented to them by medical officers from deployed troops.
+The Advisory Board’s members collaborate from all over the world, representing different cultures, religious beliefs, etc. in order to achieve a most comprehensive representation of different thoughts and insights.